-University: P. J. Šafá rik University in Košice

-Faculty: Faculty of S cience

-Course ID: ÚFV/ SDPR/04 Course name: Co-worker of project supported by national grant schemes

-Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): ly period: esent

-Number of ECTS cr edits: 2

-Recommended seme ster/trimester of the cour rse:

-Course level: III.

-Prerequisities:

-Conditions for cours e completion:

-Learning outcomes:

-Brief outline of the c ourse:

-Recommended litera iture:

-Course language:

-Notes:

-Course assessment Total number of asse ssed students: 616

-abs n

-100.0 0.0

-Provides:

-Date of last modifica tion:

-Approved: prof. RNI Dr. Pavol Miškovský, DrSc ÷.
+University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ Course name: Co-worker of project supported by national grant schemes SDPR/22 Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: distance, present Number of ECTS credits: 10 Recommended semester/trimester of the course: Course level: III.
+Prerequisities: Conditions for course completion: Co-investigator of the domestic project Learning outcomes: The PhD student demonstrates the ability to participate in teamwork, to bring his own contribution to the solution of the project objective and to take responsibility for the assigned tasks.
+By solving the domestic project, he acquires the ability to implement the project intention according to the established procedure, to follow the project schedule, to coordinate his own activities with colleagues, to participate in the creation of outputs.
+The PhD student gains valuable experience from the practical course of the grant project.
+Brief outline of the course: Recommended literature: Course language: Notes: Course assessment Total number of assessed students: 51 abs n 100.0 0.0 Provides: Date of last modification: 08.11.2022 Approved: prof. Mgr.
+Daniel Jancura, PhD., prof. RNDr.
+Pavol Miškovský, DrSc.